i2p/i2p.i2p/installer/lib/wrapper/README.txt

 From the delta pack, strip the binaries in lib/
-(if you have the tools to do so for that architecture) and copy to xxx/librapper.so, libwrapper.jnilib, or libwrapper.dll for the following directories.
+(if you have the tools to do so for that architecture) and copy to xxx/librapper.so, libwrapper.jnilib, or wrapper.dll for the following directories.
 Don't forget to disable the execute bit.
 	linux (x86-32)
 	linux64 (x86-64)